-Delaware is one of only four states in the country which has not undergone a constitutional challenge to its public education funding.
+Public Education.
 The State finances its public school operations from a combination of State, federal and local funds.
-In fiscal year 2015, the State provided 59.0%, the federal government 10.0% and localities 31.0% of the cost for current operations and debt service.
-For 2012-2013, the U.S. Department of Education, National Center for Educational Statistics, Institute for Education Sciences reported that Delaware was exceeded by nine other states and Puerto Rico in terms of the percentage of public school revenues financed by the State.
+In fiscal year 2018, the State provided 58.9%, the federal government 8.0% and localities 33.1% of the cost for current operations and debt service.
+For 2015-2016, the U.S. Department of Education, National Center for Educational Statistics, Institute for Education Sciences reported that Delaware was exceeded by 13 other states in terms of the percentage of public school revenues financed by the State.
 Public education base salary scales are set by State law, but the base salary may be supplemented by local funds.
 The local supplements vary in each school district in the State, depending on each district's contractual obligations with its employees and the district's ability and willingness to tax its constituents.
-For the 2016-2017 school year, the average State-local funded classroom teacher's salary was \$61,384, of which \$41,432 was paid from State funds and the balance paid from federal or local funds.
-The State share of public education costs is allocated to the school districts, subject to a number of formulae based primarily on enrollment.
+For the 2018-2019 school year, the average State-local funded classroom teacher's salary, not including other employment costs, was \$63,000, of which \$42,680 was paid from State funds and the balance paid from federal or local funds.
 The State funds between 60% and 80% of school construction costs, based on an index of an individual district's ability to generate local share funding.
 The State also funds fringe benefits for school personnel in approximate proportion to the budgetary General Fund contribution to salaries, with the exception of health insurance which is 100% State funded for the basic plan.
 School districts reimburse the State for fringe benefit costs for personnel hired and paid under federally-funded programs and for the proportion of salary paid from local funds.

-Budgetary General Fund expenditures for public education in fiscal year 2016 totaled \$1,305.1 million.
-Appropriations of \$1,379.6 million have been made for fiscal year 2017.
+Budgetary General Fund expenditures for public education in fiscal year 2019 totaled \$1,452.3 million.
+Appropriations of \$1.571.4 million have been made for fiscal year 2020.